levi7x/MVC_RunGroupWebApp/README.md

 # MVC_RunGroupWebApp
-.net 6 test mvc making a rungroupwebapp
+.net 7 test mvc making a rungroupwebapp entity and identity frameworks

 In progress